 OUR OPPORTUNITY

-Health starts long before illness.
-It starts in our families, schools, workplaces, places of worship, and neighborhoods.
-Everyone in our community should have the opportunity to make choices that allow them to live a long, healthy life, regardless of their income, education, or ethnic background.
-We must work together to elevate health as a shared value and build a culture of health in our city.
+At the core of well-being lies a foundation laid long before illness strikes.
+It begins within the fabric of our families, schools, workplaces, places of worship, and neighborhoods.
+Everyone in our community should have the opportunity to make choices that allow them to live a long, healthy life, irrespective of financial status, educational attainment, or cultural heritage.
+Through collaborative efforts, let us elevate health as a shared priority and cultivate a culture of health in our city.

 OUR SOLUTION